cta-wave/Test-Content-Generation/README.md

 7. Upload batch content
 8. Download database content

 *_Important_*: the following workflow has been implemented while generating HEVC test content.
-Although it hasn't been tested with AVC content, it is expected to work exactly the same. **For audio content, a separate set of instructions is available**.
-It is suggested that this worflow be used for all content future generation.
+Although it hasn't been tested with AVC content, it is expected to work exactly the same.
+For audio content, a [separate set of instructions](https://github.com/cta-wave/Test-Content-Generation/blob/master/Instructions/audio.md) is available.
+It is suggested to use this worflow for all content future generation.

-### 1. Donwload mezzanine content
+### 1. Download mezzanine content

 Test vectors are generated from mezzanine content.